Mazbauddin/Mazbauddin/README.md

 <h3 align="left">About Me:</h3>
 <p>A highly motivated and detail-oriented front-end developer seeking to leverage expertise in HTML, CSS, JavaScript, React.js, and modern UI frameworks like Tailwind CSS and Material-Tailwind to create user-friendly, responsive, and dynamic web applications.
 Passionate about delivering high-quality code and improving user experience through innovative solutions.</p>
+- 👑 I’m a Web Developer.
+- 🌱 I’m currently learning Javascript
+- 🖊️ Love to write code
+- 👯 I’m looking to collaborate on github

 <h3 align="left">Languages and Tools:</h3>
      <p align="center" class="ml-10">